 I think I have quite a few fans inside and outside of the slackline community who love what I do and who are inspired by my projects, just as I am inspired by them.

 One of my biggest fans certainly is my 8 year old brother Leo, who loves watching me and who recently slid over a highline together with me, showing no fear of height whatsoever.

 Carl Marrs, a good friend of mine from the US, once told me to “fight without desire”, meaning I should let go of the thought of “sending” the line from anchor to anchor and just focus on each step and the joy of being on a highline.
 It worked!
 When I started caring less about falling, I was able to cruise that line with ease.

 Finishing my teacher’s degree at the University of Munich and then traveling the world, looking for the most epic and beautiful highline spots and visiting my friends in the USA and Canada.

--Of course, you are insured with us, your pilot signs all tandem flight insurance in your presence.
+-You are insured with us, your pilot signs all flight insurance in your presence.

--During briefing you get a helmet, gloves and in bad weather a flight suit.
+-You get a helmet, gloves, and in bad weather a flight suit.

 -Tandem flight with your pilot.
 If desired, you may drive yourself!